ccztux/modpd/README.md

 modpd consists of a NEB module and a daemon written in bash.
 The NEB module collects data and writes it to a named pipe.
-The daemon part reads the data from the named pipe and sends the check results via NRDP or NSCA to another Nagios® server.
+The daemon part reads the data from the named pipe and sends the check results via NRDP or NSCA to another monitoring server.

+# What was the motivation to develop modpd?
+There were two reasons:

+1.)
+Performance
 It increases the performance of an existing Nagios® 3.x.x installation greatly, because the obsessing commands will be executed by modpd and not by the Nagios® process itself.
 Nagios® executes the obsessing command after every check, where obsessing is activated and then Nagios® waits, till every obsessing command was executed successfully or timed out.

+2.)
+Nagios® 3.x.x stops executing active checks
+On some systems Nagios® 3.x.x stops randomly executing active checks when obsessing is enabled.